Code of Student Conduct

 - Nonconsensual sexual contact.
 Any actual or attempted sexual touching, however slight, with any body part or object, by a person upon another person that is without consent and/or by force.
 Sexual touching includes any bodily contact with the breasts, groin, mouth, or other bodily orifice of another individual, or any other bodily contact in a sexual manner.

 - Incest.
 Sexual intercourse or sexual contact with a person known to be related to them, either legitimately or illegitimately, as an ancestor, descendant, brother, or sister of either wholly or half related.
-Descendant includes stepchildren, and adopted children under the age of 18.
+Descendant includes stepchildren and adopted children under the age of 18.

 - Domestic violence.
-Physical violence, bodily injury, assault, the infliction of fear of imminent physical harm, sexual assault, or stalking committed by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of State of Washington, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the State of Washington, RCW 26.50.010.
+Physical violence, bodily injury, assault, the infliction of fear of imminent physical harm, sexual assault, or stalking committed by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of state of Washington, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the state of Washington, RCW 26.50.010.

-harm, sexual assault, or stalking committed by a person (1) who is or has been in
+harm, sexual assault, or stalking committed by a person (a) who is or has been in

-a social relationship of a romantic or intimate nature with the
+a social relationship of a romantic or intimate nature with the victim; and (b) where

 of the following factors: